-Life and death can sometimes be decided on a razor thin wire of chance.
+The Windows On The World restaurant located in the North Tower of the WTC demonstrated how life and death can sometimes be decided on a razor thin wire of chance.
 In rare cases, one small change to a persons circumstances can significantly change the course or outcome of an event.
-The details of this decision-incident can often remain completely transparent to the individuals involved until the event is completely over.
-Only then does the picture begin to unfold.
+The details of this decision-incident can often remain completely hidden to all the individuals involved until the event is completely over.
+Only then does the clear picture begin to unfold.

 WTC North Tower – September 11th – Slim Chance Between Life and Death.

-Windows On The World – Background On The Famous Restaurant
+Windows On The World – Background On This Most Famous Restaurant

 Windows On The World was a world famous 40,000 square foot restaurant near the top of the North tower on the 107th Floor at 1 World Trade Center.
 It boasted a popular “New American” style menu and had a first class wine list that included Chateau Lafite-Rothschild 1928 for $3000.00.
 The 107th floor was also occupied by “The Greatest Bar on Earth”, aka GBOE.
 This 13,000 square foot happy hour bar was popular with tourists and Wall Street types alike.
 It was a traditional for New Yorkers to often complain about its “poor quality” and “expensive” drinks, but its location spoke volumes with amazing panoramic views of Manhattan and the tri-state area that was pretty hard to beat.
 The 107th floor was also occupied by Wild Blue, a romantic and quieter restaurant and bar in the space formerly occupied by Cellar in the Sky.
 A popular misconception is that Windows on the World was at the very top of the North tower, when in fact the top enclosed floor was the 110th floor, where CNN and some other television companies sited equipment and staff.